- Places to Explore

 Bermuda Kite Festival.
 Good Friday is a public holiday and traditionally the day for kite flying.
 Residents like to make their own from tissue paper, glue, and wooden sticks; then show them off during the annual Bermuda Kite Festival.
 Held at Horseshoe Bay in Southampton, it includes a kite contest plus classic fun and games.
 441/295–0729.

 Annual Exhibition.
 Much like a state fair, Bermuda's Annual Exhibition showcases agriculture via livestock competitions, horticultural displays, and down-home entertainment.
-This three-day event at the Botanical Gardens typically runs the third weekend in April.
+This three-day event at the Botanical Gardens typically runs the third weekend in April and is great for kids.
 The gardens (free other days) charge admission for the exhibition.
-441/239-2351. www.bdaexhibition.bm.
+441/239–2351. www.bdaexhibition.bm.

 Peppercorn Ceremony.
 Members of St. George's Masonic Lodge pay their rent on the Old State House with great pomp and circumstance during the Peppercorn Ceremony.
 A single peppercorn is solemnly passed over to the mayor in a stylish (if somewhat surreal) display that includes a march by the Bermuda Regiment.
 441/297–1532.